So, you've made it to Miami. Confused yet?

 Try the South Beach Local.
 For a quarter, you can ride one of these cute shuttles anywhere along a loop through the area.
 Click here for route maps.
 Additionally, to counteract the construction chaos along West Ave. and Alton Rd. a free trolley loops these parallel streets from Lincoln Road to 5th St.

 The Miami Trolley is a great way to get around and see the sites near Marlins Park, Brickell, Biscayne Bay, Overtown, and Allapattah.

 There’s also a scenic water taxi service to points of interest along Biscayne Bay in Miami Beach and downtown.
-Day passes are $30 for adults and $20 for children.
+One way fares start at $15.

 In Fort Lauderdale, you can travel between downtown and the beach on the Sun Trolley (954-761-3543) or the more expansive public bus system.
 More information here.

 The Fort Lauderdale Water Taxi is a fun option (954-467-6677).
 Float along the Intracoastal making stops at various beach attractions, hotels and downtown areas.
 The ferry runs from 10:30 a.m. to 11:30 p.m., and an all-day pass is $26 for adults and $12 for children.